How to Become a Licensed Contractor

 (701) 328-3800 or 800-777-5033

 - The appropriate filing fee made payable to the Secretary of State.
-Visa, MasterCard and Discover are also accepted (255kb pdf).
+Visa, MasterCard, Discover, and American Express are also accepted.

 - In addition to a contractor's license, you may need to obtain other licenses or permits as required by law.
 For example, licenses issued by the State Electrical Board, PO Box 7335, Bismarck ND 58507 (701) 328-9522, State Plumbing Board, 1110 College Drive, Suite 210, Bismarck ND 58501 (701) 328-9977, an Asbestos Abatement License issued by the North Dakota Department of Health, or a Transient Merchant License issued by the Attorney General.